kubesphere/devops-agent/base/README.md

-Base image with docker and podman
+Base image with common sdks and utilities